danielmiessler/fabric/README.md

 ## Quickstart

-The most feature-rich way to use Fabric is to use the `fabric` client, which can be found under <a href="https://github.com/danielmiessler/fabric/tree/main/installer/client">`/client`</a> directory in this repository.
+The most feature-rich way to use Fabric is to install the `fabric` client, which can be found under <a href="https://github.com/danielmiessler/fabric/tree/main/installer/client">`/client`</a> directory in this repository.

 ### Required Python Version
 Ensure you have at least python3.10 installed on your operating system.
 Otherwise, when you attempt to run the pip install commands, the project will fail to build due to certain dependencies.